OmriAloni/Form-Builder/README.md

 - Extract the files
 - open the terminal
 - cd into \Wix-Form-Builder-master\Server
-- type npm run dev and press enter
+- type "npm run dev" and press enter
 - open your browser and go to http://localhost:8080
 - enjoy the app